rei/rei-cedar-docs/docs/components/filmstrip/README.md

 **Must**
 - Provide visual boundaries with a minimum of 3:1 contrast to the background
-- For both keyboard focus and hover, it is important for the content to continue to have sufficient contrast, although it will depend on whether that content is text (relates to 1.4.3) or graphical (1.4.11) in nature.
+- For both keyboard focus and hover, it is important for the content to continue to have sufficient contrast, although it will depend on whether that content is text (relates to 1.4.3) or graphical (1.4.11) in nature
 - Provide a way for someone to escape the filmstrip items once they enter

 **Should**